olta-art/olta.js/README.md

 [code](./examples/rectangles/index.html)

 ### cuboids
 This example uses `three.js` and renders out 100 cuboids with specific colors.
-You can change the color by clicking
+You can `update` the color by clicking

 [code](./examples/cuboids/index.html)